 - measures that will be used to transition from the reduced design speed to the recommended design speed or posted speed. - 4.
 Describe how the crash history relates to the proposed design exception.
 See current 3-year crash history, attached (number, severity, cause, comparison to statewide average, etc.).
-Explain how the crash history is relevant to the decision to request a design exception. - Prior to the date of anticipated approval of the design exception, request the most recent three (3) years of crash data that is available.
+Explain how the crash history is relevant to the decision to request a design exception.

+Prior to the date of anticipated approval of the design exception, request the most recent three (3) years of crash data that is available.
 Document how past crashes relate to the controlling elements that do not meet AASHTO requirements.
 For example, accidents related to SSD may increase because SSD for proposed design speed is not being met.
-Conversely, accidents related to congestion could be expected to lessen because capacity of the roadway is being increased by the project, etc. - 5.
-Describe any measures proposed to mitigate the design elements that are below standards.
+Conversely, accidents related to congestion could be expected to lessen because capacity of the roadway is being increased by the project, etc.